 iv.
-In other applications (e.g., linked queues), a linked list is used; instead of the last node containing a NULL pointer, it contains a pointer to the v.
+In other applications (e.g., linked queues), a circular linked list is used; instead of the last node containing a NULL pointer, it contains a pointer to the first node in the list.
+For such lists, one can use a single pointer to the last node in the list, because then one has direct access to it and "almost-direct" access to the first node.

+v.
 All of these lists, however, are uni-directional; we can only move from one node to the next.
 In many applications, bidirectional movement is necessary.
-In this case, each node has two pointers - one to its successor (NULL if there is none) and one to its precedessor (NULL if there is none.)
-Such a list is commonly called a (or list.
+In this case, each node has two pointers - one to its successor (null if there is none) and one to its precedessor (null if there is none.)
+Such a list is commonly called a doubly-linked (or symmetrically-linked) list.